KHP-Informatics/httpd-php7-ssl-docker/README.md

 This container has apache set up with php5 and ssl, but it doesn't have any application data.

-/var/www/php-app is a volume and is where apache will look for you php app.
+Apache will look for your php app in /var/www/php-app.
+You probably want to make this a volume.

 If you want to edit the Dockerfile to grab your applicaiton files, make sure you do this before the VOLUME line or they'll be over-written.